 Board Members

-The PTABOA generally meets once every other month to make determinations on matters ranging from taxpayers' appeals and requests for exemptions to settling questions of assessment policy and practices.
+The PTABOA generally meets once every six weeks to make determinations on matters ranging from taxpayers' appeals and requests for exemptions to settling questions of assessment policy and practices.

 Prior to the meeting, the Hearing Officer will make recommendations on the issues being brought before the Board.
 The Board members discuss each item, hear oral testimony when necessary and make a determination by voting on each issue.
 Taxpayers are notified of the determination in writing and have the option of appealing the decision.
 The Vanderburgh County PTABOA is proud of its system for handling issues brought before its members.
 Meetings are open to the public.